apache/openwhisk/ansible/README.md

 The playbooks `wipe.yml` and `postdeploy.yml` should be run on a fresh deployment only, otherwise all transient data that include actions and activations are lost.

+#### Limitation

+You can not run multiple CouchDB nodes on a single machine.
+This limitation comes from Erlang EPMD.
+When CouchDB forms a cluster, it counts on EPMD to find other nodes.
+If we want to run multiple nodes on a single machine, we must differentiate EPMD port(`4369`) for each nodes.
+But if this port is different on each nodes, they cannot find each other.
+So if you want to deploy multiple CouchDB nodes, all nodes should be placed on different machines respectively.

 ### Deploying Using Cloudant
 - Make sure your `db_local.ini` file is set up for Cloudant.
 See [Setup](#setup)
 - Then execute